crashedserver/java-design-snippets/data_structures/cache/README.md

 # LRU Cache Implementations

-This directory contains two thread-safe implementations of a Least Recently Used (LRU) Cache, each demonstrating a different trade-off between simplicity and performance.
+This directory contains the thread-safe implementations of a Least Recently Used (LRU) Cache, demonstrating a clear progression from a simple concept to a fully-featured, high-performance component.

 An LRU Cache is a fixed-size cache that automatically evicts the least recently used item when it becomes full and a new item needs to be added.

-All public methods in both implementations are protected by a `ReentrantLock` to ensure thread safety.
+All public methods in all the implementations are protected by a `ReentrantLock` to ensure thread safety.

 ---